 Using On Duty groups

-The "On Duty" group represents a powerful addition to your Round Robin rotation.
-Through this feature, the user on duty is permanently assigned as a single (see notes at the end) member of a Slack user group of your choice, allowing you to notify the user of an assignment for a specific rotation without knowing who it is.
+The "On Duty" group is a key feature that enhances your rotation management, making scheduling more straightforward and reliable.
+With this feature, the user on duty is permanently assigned as a single (see notes at the end) member of a Slack user group of your choice, allowing you to notify the user of an assignment for a specific rotation without knowing who they are.

 This feature, however, is bound to: